moke8198/moke8198.github.io/_posts/2017-10-19-Writing-Better-Chord-Progressions.md

 <img src="https://moke8198.github.io/assets/images/otello9.png" alt="">

-(Technically, this isn’t modulation, its tonicisation.
+(Technically, this isn’t modulation, it's tonicisation.
 However, I feel like modulation is a more commonly understood term and its meaning has more or less blended together with tonicisation today.
 Don’t sue me.)

 <div class="header">Pedal Point</div>